armollica/TableShaper/README.md

 will be `stdin` and the output will be `stdout`.

 The input file can be one of several formats.
-The default format is CSV, comma-separated values, set with the `-c, --csv` flag.
+The default format is CSV, comma-separated values.
+It can be explicitly set with the `-c, --csv` flag.
 For tab-delimited files, use the `-t, --tsv` flag.

 For JSON files, use the `--json` flag.
 A JSON file can be formatted several ways and can be set with the `-f, --json-format`
 argument:
 - records: list like [{column -> value}, ... , {column -> value}]